The ultimate winter indulgence

 600g small new potatoes (preferably double bite size)

 30ml of dry white wine (drink the rest with the cheese)

 Leave the cheese at room temperature for 2 hours.

 Wet the box of the cheese and the lid.
 Splash the skin of the cheese with the white wine, lay on a sprig of thyme and poke in a few pieces of rosemary, then double wrap in foil.

 Cook the new potatoes in salted water until just tender, drain, allow to cool, and wrap in sliced pancetta.

-Place the cheese on a tray and bake in a pre-heated oven at 180c for 15 mins.
-At the same time, place the pancetta-wrapped new potatoes (join side down) in a non-stick ovenproof pan with a sprig of thyme and bake in the oven at the same time as the cheese for 20min, turning the potatoes halfway through cooking.
+Place the cheese on a tray and bake in a pre-heated oven at 180C for 15 mins.
+At the same time, place the pancetta-wrapped new potatoes (join side down) in a non-stick ovenproof pan with a sprig of thyme and bake in the oven at the same time as the cheese for 20 mins, turning the potatoes half way through cooking.
 They should be even-coloured and crispy.